Tony Nader

 Tony Nader (Born: Tanios Abou Nader; Arabic: طوني أبو ناضر) is a Lebanese neuroscientist, researcher, university president, author and leader of the Transcendental Meditation movement.
 He has a medical degree in internal medicine, received his Ph.D. from Massachusetts Institute of Technology and worked as a clinical and research fellow at a teaching hospital of Harvard Medical School.

-Nader worked with Deepak Chopra at the Maharishi Ayurveda Health Center in Massachusetts and in 1994, published his first book, Human Physiology: Expression of Veda and the Vedic literature.
+Nader began work at the Maharishi Ayurveda Health Center in 1987 and in 1994, published his first book, Human Physiology: Expression of Veda and the Vedic literature.
 He is president of both Maharishi University of Management (Holland) and Maharishi Open University.

 In 2000, Nader received the title of First Sovereign Ruler of the conceptual country, Global Country of World Peace from Transcendental Meditation founder Maharishi Mahesh Yogi, and in 2008, was named the Maharishi's successor.
 Nader published his second book, Ramayan In Human Physiology in 2011.
 In 2015 Nader founded the International Journal of Mathematics and Consciousness and is serving as the editor-in-chief.